by Dr. Bill Rawls

 The best way to ensure you don’t get bit by a tick is to eliminate close encounters altogether.
 While that’s not always 100% possible, taking these steps will minimize contact significantly.

-Wear protective clothing.
-Before you venture outdoors, pull on a light-colored, long-sleeved shirt, and pants that extend all the way down to your feet — especially if you plan on enjoying a wooded area.
+Before you venture outdoors, pull on a light-colored, long-sleeved shirt and pants that extend all the way down to your feet — especially if you plan on enjoying a wooded area.
 Long sleeves and pants will act as a barrier to your skin, while light-colored clothing will help you spot ticks more easily.

-Perform regular self-checks.
 Even the quickest physical contact with vegetation is enough to pick up a tiny hitchhiker.
 So if you have a close brush with nature, stop and check for ticks.
 Remember that some ticks are smaller than a pinhead – they can be extremely difficult to spot – so pull out your reading glasses if you have to.

 You can also use wood to your advantage.
 Ticks don’t enjoy crossing over rough surfaces, so use wood chips or gravel to create a 3-foot-wide barrier between your lawn and any wooded areas.
 It’s not foolproof, but it will go a long way toward keeping ticks out of your yard.